-ON CAMPUS SUSPENSION (OCS) - OCS is a consequence for the violation of a school or classroom rule and is an alternative to home suspension.
-OCS is also used as a consequence to remediate student attendance problems (i.e. tardiness, misuse of passes, or no passes).
+ON CAMPUS SUSPENSION (OCS) is a consequence for the violation of a school or classroom rules and is an alternative to home suspension.

 REPORT CARDS - Report Cards and Progress Reports will be mailed at regular intervals.
-The final report card of the year will be mailed home in the month of June, 2016.
+The final report card of the year will be mailed home in the month of June, 2020.
 Please mark your calendars and discuss your student's academic performance regularly.
 Progress reports will be distributed following the end of the grading period.

-1st Semester 2nd Semester 1st Grading Period Ends September 25, 2017 1st Grading Period Ends March 4, 2018 2 nd Grading Period Ends October 30, 2017 2 nd Grading Period Ends April 22, 2018 End of Semester December 17, 2017 End of Semester June 8, 2018
+1st Semester 2nd Semester 1st Grading Period Ends September 20, 2019 1 st Grading Period Ends March 6, 2020 2 nd Grading Period Ends November 1, 2019 2 nd Grading Period Ends April 24, 2020 End of Semester December 19, 2019 End of Semester June 4, 2020